Current Positions

 ABOUT

-In addition to writing for academic journals, she regularly publishes think pieces, most recently, in The Conversationalist, The Feminist Wire, and CounterPunch; and periodically contributes to Always Already: A Critical Theory Podcast as the Frantz Fanon correspondent.
-Prior to joining Berea College as the Inaugural Director and founder of the bell hooks center and Chair and (at the time) Assistant Professor of the Women's, Gender, and Sexuality Studies Department, Malaklou served as Assistant Professor (2016-2019) and Acting Chair (2018-2019) of Critical Identity Studies at Beloit College, where she was also a Mellon Faculty Fellow for the Associated Colleges of the Midwest (2016-2018) and a faculty curator of Beloit’s Wright Museum of Art (2017-2018).
-In addition to her role at Berea College, Malaklou currently serves as visiting faculty in the Centre for Expanded Poetics at Concordia University in Montreal.
-She received her PhD in Culture and Theory and graduate certificates in Critical Theory and Feminist Studies from the University of California, Irvine in 2016 and her BA in Cultural Anthropology and Women's Studies from Duke University in 2007.
+In addition to writing for academic journals, Malaklou regularly publishes think pieces, most recently, in The Conversationalist, The Feminist Wire, and CounterPunch; and has contributed to Always Already: A Critical Theory Podcast as their ‘Frantz Fanon correspondent.’
+Prior to joining Berea College’s faculty in 2019, Malaklou served as Assistant Professor (2016-2019) and Acting Chair (2018-2019) of Critical Identity Studies at Beloit College, where she was also a Mellon Faculty Fellow for the Associated Colleges of the Midwest (2016-2018) and a faculty curator of Beloit’s Wright Museum of Art (2017-2018).
+In addition to her role at Berea College, Malaklou is visiting faculty at the Centre for Expanded Poetics at Concordia University in Montreal.
+She received her PhD in Culture and Theory and graduate certificates in Critical Theory and Feminist Studies from the University of California, Irvine in 2016; and her BA in Cultural Anthropology and Women's Studies from Duke University in 2007.